 “Don’t talk about WHAT you do, watch HOW you do what you do.”

-Okay, so my intention is to get up at 07h00 am tomorrow… that’s my intention alright?
+Okay, so your intention is to get up at 07h00 am tomorrow… that’s your intention alright?

-Now, I’m not making a commitment, I’m just getting up at 07h00 am tomorrow.
+Now, you’re not making a commitment, you’re just getting up at 07h00 am tomorrow.

-I’m going to set my alarm for 07h00 am, period, over and out.
+You’re going to set your alarm for 07h00 am, period, over and out.

-Now 07h00 am comes, my alarm goes off, I close my alarm, I keep closing it until 08h00 am when it’s my normal time to get up.
+Now 07h00 am comes, your alarm goes off, you close your alarm, you keep closing it until 08h00 am when it’s your normal time to get up.

 Okay... what happened during this experiment?